ldutoit/genetic_trade_offs_simulations/README.md

 The following files are included:
   - [fixSA.netbenefit.R](fixSA.netbenefit.R) .This file defines a function that runs the Wright-Fisher distribution of fitness effects with sexes
   - [core_simulations.R](core_simulations.R) .
-This file runs the simulations an produces the visualisation included in the manuscript.
+This file runs the simulations and produces the visualisation included in the manuscript.
+  - [num_pred&visualise.R](num_pred&visualise.R) .
+This file contains the numerical prediction function num_pred() and the visualise() function producing the simulations figure in the manuscript.

 A set of example outputs are included in the folder [results](results).